philo-groves/osbuild/README.md

 The following properties are required in the YAML file.:
 - `name`: Name of the operating system
-- `bootloader`: Options are "limine", "grub", or "custom"
+- `bootloader`: Options are "limine", "grub", or "none"
+    - Note: If you choose "none", you may still provide another bootloader through custom phase commands; recommended after the Build phase, or before the Pack phase.
+- `vm`: Options are "qemu", "kvm", "virtualbox", or "none"
+    - Note: If you choose "none", you may still provide another virtual machine thourhg custom phase commands; recommended before the Boot phase.

 ### Example Configuration